berrybn/GradWork/DraftPaper.md

 	- $\mathbf{u}(\mathbf{x},t)$ represents the velocity of a particle within the fluid at a specific vector position $\mathbf{x}$, as time progresses, $t$.
 - **Assumptions**: When studying a physical process or investigating phenomena, it is customary to make assumptions about the physical setting or the equation parameters.
 This is to focus on the governing equations, relationships between state variables, and the properties of the phenomena itself.
 	- The equations that we have developed are for "ideal" scenarios that do not mimic the real world conditions.
-	- Negligible effects of a variable or some physical assumption — incompressibility is an assumption we make for the system -> requires that the divergence of the velocity field is zero everywhere
+	- Negligible effects of a variable or some physical assumption
+		- incompressibility is an assumption we make for the system -> requires that the divergence of the velocity field is zero everywhere
 		- we can make this assumption because compression is negligible
 - to use these formulations for accurate analysis we need to add additional terms, factors to account for these
 - In addition, these additional factors make the formulations nigh impossible to solve with traditional methods...enter computational analysis

-- development of an efficient, accurate, and robust computation for **turbulent fluid flow** is ongoing, and is the focus of this work.
+- **development of an efficient, accurate, and robust computation for turbulent fluid flow is ongoing, and is the focus of this work.**
 - **Why Numerical Methods:** Since they are Partial Differential Equations, and analytic solutions for these are not always analytically feasible, numerical methods have been developed to approximate solutions, and are the focus of this work.

 For an incompressible fluid, the Navier-Stokes equations can be written as: